torvalds/linux/Documentation/power/pci.rst

 the function will set the power.direct_complete flag for it (to make the PM core skip the subsequent "thaw" callbacks for it) and return.

-Setting the DPM_FLAG_LEAVE_SUSPENDED flag means that the driver prefers the device to be left in suspend after system-wide transitions to the working state.
+Setting the DPM_FLAG_MAY_SKIP_RESUME flag means that the driver prefers the device to be left in suspend after system-wide transitions to the working state.
 This flag is checked by the PM core, but the PCI bus type informs the PM core which devices may be left in suspend from its perspective (that happens during